I arrived to New Orleans just before carnival, the celebrations of their famous Mardi Gras festival had already started.

 Strolling around I was able to admire the famous Southern “shot gun houses”.
 They are long, you go from one room into the other, without corridor.
 From the front door you can shoot a can in the garden (they tell the story with a chicken, but I’d rather let it live peacefully).

 Exploring the French Quarters I found a lovely flea market in Royal Street, my favourite street.
-It also has many art galleries & musicians playing, it’s so lively!
+It also has many art galleries and musicians playing, it’s so lively!

 Near there is Seventh Ward, full of beautiful creole mansions.

 We eventually stopped at one of the most important cemeteries, Saint Louis number 3.
 They are very similar to the ones in Mallorca as they also bury above the ground.
-Number 1 is where Nicholas Cage has a pyramid-mausoleum & where the voodoo queen, Marie Laveau, seems to be buried.
-Here the voodoo, the ghosts, the spells & bewitchments are very present & a big part of their culture.
+Number 1 is where Nicholas Cage has a pyramid-mausoleum and where the voodoo queen, Marie Laveau, seems to be buried.
+Here the voodoo, the ghosts, the spells and bewitchments are very present and a big part of their culture.

-We toured around Central City, Touro, Lower Garden District & its great colonial mansions like the Bucker Mansion, made popular by the series “American horror stories”
+We toured around Central City, Touro, Lower Garden District and its great colonial mansions like the Bucker Mansion, made popular by the series “American horror stories”

 I am going to leave the rest of my stories about this city for my next post as I’d like to tell you about the first book of the Nobel prize winner Toni Morrison, “The Bluest Eye” where the idealized white supremacy is also synonymous of beauty.
 The nine year old Pecola witness great cruelty.
-Her lame mother loves the house she’s cleaning & despites her own, her father abuses her & gets her pregnant, her two little friends offer marigold seeds so the baby lives, but it dies.
+Her lame mother loves the house she’s cleaning and despites her own, her father abuses her and gets her pregnant, her two little friends offer marigold seeds so the baby lives, but it dies.
 Pecola is obsessed with having blue eyes as she believes it’ll change the way she is seen.
-Morrison intertwines stories of incest, child abuse & racism offering us a startling end & reminding us how cruel racism is.
+Morrison intertwines stories of incest, child abuse and racism offering us a startling end and reminding us how cruel racism is.